 135.293(a)(2) and (b) and ß

-complete curriculum for the specific aircraft, he or she may not be authorized to conduct the elements required by ß
+complete curriculum for the specific aircraft, he or she may not be authorized

-(a)(3 through 8).
+135.293(a)(1) or (a)(3) through (8).
 Other restrictions may also apply depending on the training and qualification provided

 by the operator.
 A sample contract check airmen LOA is located on the AFS-280

 F. Training of Instructors and Evaluators.

 center currently does not include all of the ground training subjects contained

 in an operatorís curriculum, it follows that neither the trainees nor the instructors

 in all subjects that the center is contracted to conduct.
 For example, because

 the typical training program offered by the training center currently does not

 instructors and evaluators themselves receive training in those subjectsówhich

 to evaluate subjects other than those contained in the centerís core curriculum

 in those subjects by individuals not qualified in the operatorís procedures.

 authorization, the POI must specify in each contract check airmanís LOA what

 specific subjects the check airman is authorized to test and check.